Professor of Psychology

 Office: EP 204

 BA, 1974, MEd, 1976, Florida Atlantic University PhD, 1984, University of Georgia.

-Dr. Pierson completed her doctoral work at the University of Georgia and an APA approved internship at the Student Counseling Services, Iowa State University.
-Prior to coming to SOU she served as a counselor at the University of West Florida and Clarion University of Pennsylvania counseling centers.
-The humanistic and existential perspectives have long inspired and informed her work as a psychotherapist, educator, and supervisor.
+She completed her doctoral work at the University of Georgia and an APA approved internship at the Student Counseling Services, Iowa State University.
+Prior to coming to SOU she served as a counseling psychologist at the University of West Florida’s student counseling center and a counselor-assistant professor at Clarion University of Pennsylvania.

-A naturalist and mariner by avocation, Dr. Pierson enjoys sailing, exploring the Pacific Northwest forests and beaches, adventure travel, and other kinds of "deep play" with her husband, Jeff, and three canine family members.
+A naturalist and mariner by avocation, Fraser enjoys coastal sailing, kayaking, exploring the Pacific Northwest forests and beaches, adventure travel, and other kinds of "deep play" with her husband and their four-footed family members.

 Professional memberships include the American Counseling Association, the American Psychological Association, and the Oregon Counseling Association.
 Professional affiliations include the Existential-Humanistic Institute (www.ehinstitute.org) in San Francisco and Existential-Humanistic Northwest (www.ehnorthwest.org) in Portland.